nagasudhirpulla/taming_python/blog/skills/oauth_authorize_code_flow.md

 * TODO login page
 * Notice that the URL of the login page looks something like this http://localhost:8080/realms/myorg/protocol/openid-connect/auth?response_type=code&client_id=test_web_app&redirect_uri=http%3A%2F%2Flocalhost%3A3000%2Fcallback&scope=openid+profile+email&state=fmrXezEZQO6xCUDdJH4bbX7AW66gWm&nonce=lcnKjZAnpYSqldG6amqk
-* The URL parameters response_type, client_id, redirect_uri, scope, state, nonce are passed in the user login screen by the client application while redirecting the user to the OAuth login screen.
+* The URL parameters *response_type, client_id, redirect_uri, scope, state, nonce* are passed in the user login page URL by the client application while redirecting the user to the OAuth login screen.
+Using these URL parameters, the OAuth server will know the client application details and requirements while authenticating the user.

 ## References